 Calmness and neutrality

 I take a real-world approach to training, teaching practical skills that make everyday life easier.
 Together, we’ll define what an ideal life with your dog looks like and build an achievable training plan.
-This could mean improving leash manners, teaching your dog to settle in busy environments, or building reliable focus around distractions; no matter what my goal is to make training feel natural.
+This could mean improving leash manners, teaching your dog to settle in busy environments, building reliable focus around distractions, or just learning something new together—no matter what, my goal is to make training feel natural.

 Interested in working together?